tanmay-pro/ExamTex/README.md

 <br><br>

 ## How to run the program:
-Run this for compiling the program-
+Run this for executing the program:-

 *   ```
     cmake .